 Our ICBE Board Chairman, Kieran Noonan, is also a Board Member of the Shingo Institute as well as a Shingo Examiner and actively supports the Shingo Institute through their conferences.

 If your organisation is considering starting your Shingo journey and would like to talk to us, please contact firstname.lastname@example.org

 © Copyright 2023, Utah State University.
 All rights reserved

 The Shingo Prize is named after, Shigeo Shingo (新郷 重夫) – a Japanese industrial engineer who was considered one of the world’s leading experts on manufacturing practices and the Toyota Production System, working directly alongside Taiichi Ohno.
 In 1988, Utah State University conferred an honorary doctorate degree to Shigeo Shingo, for his contribution of many of the principles, elements, theories, and tools associated with the Toyota Production System.
-As a business philosophy, it is built on four basic dimensions:
+The Shingo Prize assessment is measured using the Shingo Model™.

-The Prize is based on a complete assessment of an organisation’s culture and how well it drives world-class results.
+The Shingo Prize is based on a complete assessment of an organisation’s culture and how well it drives world-class results.
 Examiners observe behaviour and rate the frequency, duration, intensity and scope of the required principle-based behaviour.
 They look at how managers focus on principles and culture, and how well systems are aligned with ideal behaviours.

 The Shingo Prize – a worldwide recognised symbol of an organisation’s successful establishment of a culture that fosters the principles of enterprise excellence.

 Shingo Silver Medallion – awarded to organisations that are maturing on their learning journey, with the tools and systems to back this up.

 Shingo Bronze Medallion – awarded to organisations in the earlier stages of cultural transformation, with a primary focus on tools and systems for improvement.